sybrew/the-seo-framework/readme.txt

 **Release date:**

-* January 23rd 2017?
-Earlier?
+* January 22nd 2017

 **Upgrade Notes:**

-***WordPress recommends using PHP 7.0+, we recommend using PHP 7.1***
+***WordPress recommends using PHP 7.0+***

 ***1: PHP 5.2 support has been dropped.
 Here's why:***

-* PHP 5.2 hasn't recieved updates for [over 5 years](http://php.net/eol.php) and using it is a major security risk.
+* PHP 5.2 hasn't received updates for [over 5 years](http://php.net/eol.php) and using it is a major security risk.
 * **This maintenance release completely drops support for PHP 5.2**.
 So, if you're using PHP 5.2, from this version on you can no longer run The SEO Framework.
-* PHP 5.2 is a practicality and convinience hindrance for developers and is also source for bugs.
+* PHP 5.2 is a practicality and convenience hindrance for developers and is also source for bugs.
 Sometimes, we have to split otherwise simple code over multiple lines just to support it.
 * WordPress is about to drop support for PHP 5.2 as well in the near future.
 See proposed [trac ticket 36335](https://core.trac.wordpress.org/ticket/36335).
 * Inform your host to keep updated!
 Read more about informing your host [here](https://wordpress.org/about/requirements/).
 If they decline, I'd urge you to switch hosts for your website's sake.